2023 Most Popular Sociology Bachelor's Degree Schools in New York

 Check out the sociology bachelor's degree programs at these schools if you want to attend one of the most popular in New York.

-Our analysis found Lehman College to be the most popular school for sociology students who want to pursue a bachelor’s degree in New York.
+Our 2023 rankings named Lehman College the most popular school in New York for sociology students working on their bachelor’s degree.
 Lehman is a fairly large public school located in the large city of Bronx.

 Of the 248 students majoring in sociology at Lehman, 13% are male and 87% are female.